daemon1981/mongoose-rattle-plugin/test-unit.md

 });
 ```

-<a name="thingy-playing-rattle-when-adding-a-user-like"></a>
+<a name="mongooserattleplugin-plugin-methods-documentaddlikeuserid-callback"></a>
-### When adding a user like
+### document.addLike(userId, callback)
-should add one user like if user doesn't already liked.
+add one user like if user doesn't already liked.

 ```js
 return thingy.addLike(commentorUserId, function(err, updatedThingy) {